AUTHORS OF THE REPORT

 - Unlawful military conscription

-Non-physical and/or cyber attacks and threats
+Non-physical and/or cyber-attacks and threats

-- Cyber, DDOS, hacker attack against media
+- Cyber-, DDOS, and hacker attack on a media outlet

-- Illegal constraints to media work
+- Illegal impediments to journalistic activity

 Attacks via judicial or economic means